-Our future success depends on our ability to retain our executive officers, and particularly our current President and Chief Executive Officer, and to attract, retain and motivate qualified personnel.
+Our future success depends on our ability to retain our executive officers, and particularly our current Chief Executive Officer, President and Chief Scientific Officer, and to attract, retain and motivate qualified personnel.

-We are highly dependent on Dr. Thomas E. Hughes, our President and Chief Executive Officer.
-We have entered into a severance and change in control agreement with Dr. Hughes, but he may terminate his employment with us at any time.
-Although we do not have any reason to believe that we will lose the services of Dr. Hughes in the foreseeable future, the loss of his services might impede the achievement of our research, development and commercialization objectives.
-We also do not have any key-man life insurance on Dr. Hughes.
+We are highly dependent on Mr. Jeffrey Hatfield, our Chief Executive Officer and Dr. Thomas E. Hughes, our President and Chief Scientific Officer.
+We have entered into a severance and change in control agreement with each of Mr. Hatfield and Dr. Hughes, but either executive may terminate his employment with us at any time.
+Although we do not have any reason to believe that we will lose the services of Mr. Hatfield or Dr. Hughes in the foreseeable future, the loss of either executive's services might impede the achievement of our research, development and commercialization objectives.
+We also do not have any key-man life insurance on Mr. Hatfield or Dr. Hughes.